 Bears instinctually slow their metabolism down to hibernate when they know food is scarce during the winter so they can survive to the spring.

-So, if you’re planning on visiting an area that’s home to bears, do your research to find out if bears will be active during your stay.
+So, if you’re planning on visiting an area that’s home to bears, do your research.
+Stay on trails and be vigilant.
 Check out the state’s department of wildlife to learn more.